AbdelrahmanElmughrabi/Vehicle-Rental-Management-System/README.md

-# Vehicle Rental Management System
+# Vehicle Rental Management System (OLD)

 A Java-based vehicle rental management system that handles different types of vehicles including cars and trucks.
 The system supports both customer and administrator operations.

 This project was one of the projects I have created in my learning process to master OOP in java.

 ## Features